EvanKnowles/lunar-rander/README.md

 # lunar-rander
 It's just like Lunar lander (well, not really, kinda an arm-length estimate), but on the surface of the USD/ZAR exchange rate.

+Uses arrow keys to navigate on desktop, and phone rotation / touch to navigate on mobile.

 On load, it pulls the last 90 days (which may take a while, we need a loading screen) of data, caches it in localStorage (whew), then lets you try land a modified taxi on it.